Over 20 years of study of the Book of Revelation has opened my eyes to the order of events in the Book of Revelation

 "Then the kingdom of heaven shall be likened to ten virgins who took their lamps and went out to meet the bridegroom.
 2 Now five of them were wise and five were foolish 3 Those who were foolish took there lamps and took no oil with them, 4 but the wise took oil in their vessels with their lamps.
 5 But while the bridegroom was delayed, they all slummbered and slept.
 6 And at midnight a cry was heard; `Behold, the bridegroom is coming; go out to meet him!`7 Then all those virgins arose and trimmed their lamps.
 8 And the fools said to the wise, `Give us some of your oil, for our lamps are going out.` 9 But the wise answered, saying, `No, lest there should not be enough for us and you; but go rather to those who sell, and buy for yourselves.` 10 And while they went to buy, the bridegroom came, and those who were ready went in with him to the wedding; and the door was shut.
 11 Afterwards the other virgins came also, saying, Lord open to us!` 12 But he answered them and said, Àssuredly, I say to you, I do not know you.13 Watch therefore, for you know neither the day or the hour in which the Son od Man is coming".

-Notice at the beginning of the parable because this will be important later, it states:
+Notice the beginning of the parable, because this will be important later, it states:

 Then the kingdom of heaven shall be likened

-And why is it so important to mention the word delayed which is located about midway through this first parable?
+And why is it so important to mention the word delayed which is located in verse 5 of this parable?
 There is a good reason why the word "delayed" is mentioned in this parable.
-And I will explain later.
+And I will explain why later.